West Byfleet: Soil, topography and elevations

 The surface undulates gently from the west to the east, where West Byfleet's land is drained in the parish of Byfleet itself by the River Wey.

 Soil ranges from sandy acidic soil in the west to more alluvial soil in the east, underlain by a mixture of gravel and clay.
 Elevations range from 18m Above Ordnance Datum to 33m.

 Old Avenue has been designated a Conservation Area due its Arcadian environment of substantial family homes of interesting architecture and still good sized gardens.
 It Is considered the most desirable location of the Parish as it is within easy walking distance of West Byfleet station and as a no through road, a safe and beautiful place to live.

 Birchwood Road and part of Station Road has been designated a Conservation Area.
 Birchwood Road, built between 1910 and 1920 by Mr Stoop a local landowner, is a mixed development of semi-detached Houses and 3 Blocks of 2 Bedroom flats and at the end of the road is a block of one Bedroom Flats.
-Between nos 18-18a and 19-19a was a drying ground with washing lines, that has been sold by Woking Brough Council.
-There was another Drying ground and allotments at the back of houses no 47 -56 no 61-65, from no 1 – 8 Station Road it now totally overgrown.
+Between numbers 18-18a and 19-19a was a drying ground with washing lines, that has been sold by Woking Borough Council.
+There was another drying ground and allotments at the back of houses numbers 47 - 56 and numbers 61 - 65; from numbers 1 - 8 Station Road it is now totally overgrown.
 The green between the Station and Birchwood Road was given to the tenants as for their use as a Recreation Space by Mr Stoop.
 There is another Conservation Area east of the Station in Station Approach.